Entropy bounds for grammar compression: Expanded commentary for Section

-for $\beta = \alpha + \log \mathrm{e}$.
+We first prove the bound for incremental encoding.
 Let $S''$ be a string returned by \RePair at the end of its runtime and $G'$ be a grammar at this point.
-Observe that $S''$ induces a parsing of $S'$.
+Observe that $S''$ induces a parsing of $S$, as $S'$ induces a parsing of $S$ and $S''$ induces a parsing of $S'$.
 Let $i$ be such that the returned grammar $G'$ has $\nonterminals{G_0}+i$ rules, i.e.\ there were $i$ compression steps between $G_0$ and the end.
-Then the size of \cnfenc encoding is at most
+Thus $(S'', G')$ is a full grammar which generates $S$, thus by Lemma~\ref{lem:grammar_encodings} the size of \cnfenc encoding is at most